 Juvenile Indigent Defense Delivery System

 New Jersey has no statutorily required or recommended training requirements or standards for attorneys representing youth in delinquency proceedings.
+However, the Office of the Public Defender does offer ongoing training to “ensure quality services to its clients.”

 Right to Counsel